RWS/studio-api-docs/apiconcepts/verification/implement_the_verification_logic.md

 Add the Message Reporter Member
 -----
 The message reporter is required by the [IBilingualVerifier](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IBilingualVerifier.yml) interface to implement the functionality of our verifier.
-Through this member you output messages (if any) to the **Messages** window of <Var:ProductName>.
+Through this member you output messages (if any) to the **Messages** window of Var:ProductName.
 Therefore, this member is responsible for communicating any problems to the end user, who will then try to fix the reported problems.

 # [C#](#tab/tabid-1)
 [!code-csharp[TermVerifierMessageService](code_samples/TermVerifierMessageService.cs#L19-L21)]